When I heard about the miraculous properties of chickpea water I was really excited. There are so many ways it can be used for sweet vegan treats.

 Yes I've been holding onto this recipe that long!

 Vegan Chocolate Chip and Peanut Butter Mousse made with Chickpea Water

 Who knew chickpea water would whip up like meringue, instantly becoming a fabulous vegan alternative to eggs in recipes.
 Recipes like this rich chocolate chip and peanut butter mousse.
 Grab a spoon and dig in!

 - 400g tin chickpeas, drain the water to use in this recipe and reserve the chickpeas for another dish

 - 3 tbsp peanut butter (or more if you like)

 1. Melt the chocolate in a bain marie (a bowl high over a pan of gently simmering water).
-Stir in the vanilla extract and leave to cool.2.
-Whisk up the room temperature chickpea water until you have soft peaks, then add the icing sugar and whisk a little more.3.
+2. Whisk up the room temperature chickpea water (with vanilla) until you have soft peaks, then add the icing sugar and whisk a little more.3.
 Fold the cooled chocolate into the meringue, then fold in the chocolate chips.4.
 Fill 3 to 4 glasses with chocolate mousse and add a dollop of peanut butter to each glass.5.
 Chill until required.6.
 Enjoy!

 Yield: Makes 3-4 glasses of mousse